PeakockCode/top-youtubers-cz-2024-doc/README.md

 ![YouTube image](assets/images/youTubers.jpg)

 ## Intention

+### What is the goal?
 The marketing department wants to identify and analyze the top YouTubers in the Czech Republic for 2024 to determine which content creators would be the best fit for marketing campaigns next year.
-They want to focus on the YouTube channels of the top 100 YouTubers.
+They want to focus on the YouTube channels of the top 100 YouTubers and would like to know if it is sufficient to use public sources to obtain the data.

 ### Solution Idea
+We need to identify the metrics and KPIs that we can use to compare the data..
-The goal is to create a dashboard that provides information to help the marketing team make informed decisions about which YouTubers are right to cooperate with or determine whether additional information is needed.
+The goal is to create a dashboard that provides information to help the marketing team make informed decisions about which YouTubers are the right fit for collaboration or to determine whether additional information is needed.
 The dashboard should include key metrics such as:
 - Number of subscribers
 - Total views per YouTuber
 - Total uploaded videos per YouTuber